Skip to Main Content

 • An accompanying adult may be used to interpret or facilitate communication when the individual with LEP specifically requests that the accompanying adult interpret, the accompanying adult agrees to provide such assistance, and reliance on that adult for such assistance is appropriate under the circumstances.

-Please allow for video remote or a phone interpreter if that is the only option available for the language, date and time of the appointment.
+Please allow for a video remote or phone interpreter if that is the only option available for the language, date and time of the appointment.

 Medical record documentation standards

 The Plan has established standards for the administration of medical records that ensure medical records conform to good professional medical practice, support health management and permit effective member care.
-A good medical record management system provides support to clinical practitioners and providers in the form of efficient data retrieval.
+A good medical record management system provides support to clinical physicians and other providers in the form of efficient data retrieval.
 It also makes data available for statistical and quality-of-care analyses.

 The medical record serves as a detailed analysis of the member’s history, a means of communication to assist the multidisciplinary health care team in providing quality medical care, a resource for statistical analysis, and a potential source of defense support information in a lawsuit.
-It is the practitioner’s and provider’s responsibility to ensure completeness and accuracy of content, as well as the confidentiality of the health record.
-The Plan requires that the practitioner and provider adhere to the standards for maintaining member medical records and to safeguard the confidentiality of medical information.
+It is the physician's and other provider’s responsibility to ensure completeness and accuracy of content, as well as the confidentiality of the health record.
+The Plan requires that the physician and provider adhere to the standards for maintaining member medical records and to safeguard the confidentiality of medical information.

 The Plan monitors medical record documentation compliance and implements appropriate interventions to improve medical record-keeping.
 Medical record guidelines are available through the original website at provider.healthnet.com or upon request by contacting the Health Net Provider Services Center.

-Last Updated: 05/16/2024
+Last Updated: 08/30/2024